 In certain ways, people are spending more time in the kitchen.
 This is particularly true around the holidays.
 So it makes sense that uncured hams are lining shelves.

-If you decide to try uncured ham, how do you cook it?
 Here are a few tips and recipes:

 - A Perfect Ham Recipe from the New York Times.

 - Smoke your own Ham with these instructions from eHow.

 - Epicurious offers a great recipe for Grilled Molasses and Rum-Glazed Fresh Ham.